The Osborne: Notable residents

-Critical reception and landmark designations
+Impact

-Critical reception
+Reception

 An unnamed critic for the New York Evening Post reviewed the design negatively, writing in 1884, "An attempt has been made by Mr. Jas.
 E. Ware to give variety to the immense number of windows in the eleven stories on the street fronts.
 For the fifteen stories in the rear [...] nothing can be done".
 The critic particularly regarded the 6th- and 9th-story cornices as haphazard.
 The next year, a critic for the Real Estate Record negatively regarded the design as "crude and unskillful", and wrote that "there is nothing architecturally interesting about the Osborne, except the grouping of the stories, and here and there some carving that is good in execution".
 In 2020, The New York Times described the Osborne as "kind of grand but dour", as opposed to the "extravagantly ornate" Alwyn Court across the street.

 Other critics were more positive.
 Carter Horsley wrote for City Realty that "Perhaps more than any other building [...] this is a presence, a pile of architecture that manifests great power."
 Roger Starr, writing for The New York Times in 1983, stated that the ornate lobby demonstrated that "even the most powerful families in the country can live well in apartments".
 The St. Petersburg Times reported in 1988 that the "opulent interior" counterbalanced the "undistinguished exterior".
 According to the St. Petersburg Times, tenants appreciated the building so much that they held parties to celebrate the anniversary of its completion.
 Robert A. M. Stern wrote in his 1999 book New York 1880 that the building was "the grandest of the apartment buildings south of Central Park and one of the city's incomparable monuments to shared domesticity".